Skip to main content

 First, if you provide for a spouse or children, the death benefit from life insurance enables you to keep providing for them, helping them to keep their current lifestyle as they build for their future.

 Life insurance can help do so much more.
 Here are a few examples: pay estate taxes from inherited assets; finance a college education; pay off debt.
-All of these things can help build wealth and have a trickle-down effect for future generations.9
+All these things can help build wealth and have a trickle-down effect for future generations.
+Here are five reasons to consider buying life insurance.9

 4. Estate planning

-Surprisingly, just 33% of Americans have a living will or trust.
-The reason for many of the 66% who don’t have a plan in place to distribute their money and possessions?
-It’s because they think they don’t have enough assets for it to make sense.1
+Surprisingly, just 33% of Americans have a living will or trust.7 It is likely for many of the 66% who don’t have a plan in place to distribute their money and possessions is because they think they don’t have enough assets for it to make sense.

 Be sure your estate plan passes the multigenerational test, which encompasses adding any new family members, such as children, grandchildren, and great-grandchildren.
-Parents often focus on saving for college while grandparents gear toward gifting money.10
+Learn more about why estate planning is one of the most important steps you can take to preserve your legacy and protect your loved ones.

 Remember that you don’t need lottery-sized earnings to build generational wealth.
 Instead, let your wealth build up over time.
 That’s what legendary investor Warren Buffett did.
 He saw investing as a long game, much like a marathon versus a 100-meter dash.

 Consider investing your funds over a period of time, an investment strategy referred to as dollar-cost averaging.
-This strategy has you investing your money in equal portions at regular intervals regardless of the market fluctuations.
-Dollar-cost averaging may help reduce some of the short-term risk and emotions of investing, while providing an opportunity for building a financial legacy.12
+The strategy has you investing your money in equal portions at regular intervals regardless of the market fluctuations.
+Dollar-cost averaging may help boost your returns without taking on extra risk, while providing an opportunity for building a financial legacy.8

 Like what you’re reading?